d4n3sh/thedaneshproject/content/posts/2008-04-22-how-to-upgrade-mysql-4-to-mysql-5-on-centos-4.md

   - 890811737

 ---
 I was playing a round with new software today which needed MySQL 5.
-My server&#8217;s running CentOS 4.6 which ships by default with MySQL 4.
+My server's running CentOS 4.6 which ships by default with MySQL 4.

 The to upgrade to MySQL 5 from MySQL 4 is easy.
 There are 2 options you could use.